-Swiss student protest planned education cuts
+Swiss students protest planned education cuts

 A day of student demonstrations got under way in Switzerland on Wednesday, culminating in a large rally in Bern.